Blog

 • Modified comparative negligence in Florida means you can still recover compensation even if you were partially at fault, as long as your share of fault does not exceed 50 percent.

-Step 1: Check Yourself for Injuries and Stay Calm
+Step 1: Assess Your Injuries and Stay Calm

 The moments after a slip and fall are disorienting.
 Adrenaline may mask the pain from serious injuries like fractures, torn ligaments, or head trauma.
 Before you try to stand up, take a moment to assess your body.